FunafutiTV/clicktest/README.md

 ## Clicktest

 This is a website that calculates the clicking speed of the user and displays a ranking of the high scores.
+The website is only available in French.

 ### 60 seconds demonstration video